jorgef/fsharpreactivepatterns/docs/content/message-transformation.md

 ##Claim Check

-The Claim Check pattern splits a message into smaller parts and allowing access to them on demand.
+The Claim Check pattern splits a message into smaller parts allowing access to them on demand.

 ```fsharp
 type Part = Part of name: string